supermtz/webscraper/README.md

 # webscraper
-selenium &amp; beautifulsoup webscraper for ebay and kleinanzeigen

 This is a simple webscraper that is running on heroku.

-It scrapes ebay, ebay_sold and kleinanzeigen and posts the result into a postgresql.
+It uses selenium and beautiful soup.
+It scrapes ebay, ebay sold and kleinanzeigen for analog cameras.

+Then, it posts the result to a postgresql.